udaychhina/udaychhina/README.md

 ### Hi there 👋

-I'm CIT student at BCIT and currently looking for co-op positions for the Summer of 2023.
+I'm a CIT student at BCIT and currently looking for co-op positions for the Summer of 2023.

 > work in progress...